Table of Contents

-So, even “minor” accidents with no injuries can ruin your life a little bit.
-If you know exactly what to do when it happens, your life feels a little less ruined.
+So, even “minor” accidents with no injuries can affect your life a little bit.
+If you know exactly what to do when it happens, you can lessen your worries.

-Here you will find insurance terms and tips, and steps to take immediately after a car accident in California.
+Here you will find insurance terms, tips, and the steps to take after a car accident in California.
 You’ll learn here what California car insurance companies can and can’t do.
-You’ll also know what your rights are and exactly what to do after an accident.
+You’ll also know what your rights are and what to do after an accident.
 Use this guide to make those big decisions after a California car collision.
 Let’s talk about your California car insurance first.

 General Car Insurance Tips